Best Military Personal Loans in 2026

 - Can’t check rates without damaging your credit

 Military members with excellent credit can qualify for some of the lowest rates on the market with LightStream.
-You can borrow up to Not specified without paying any upfront fees, making LightStream a good choice for a large expense.
-What’s more, LightStream may send you $100 if you’re not satisfied with your loan experience.
+You can borrow up to $100,000 without paying any upfront fees, making LightStream a good choice for a large expense.
+If you do happen to find a lower rate, LightStream may beat it through its Rate Beat Program.

 Note that LightStream only approves borrowers with good to excellent credit, you can’t prequalify to see if you’re eligible.